clairos/clairos/README.md

 - 👋 Hi, I’m Ana Clara, but most people only call me Clara;
 - 👀 I’m interested in FrontEnd Developing;
-- 🌱 I’m currently learning JavaScript, HTML and CSS;
+- 🌱 I’m currently learning JavaScript, NodeJS, HTML and CSS;
 - 📫 How to reach me ... send a smoke signal;